OchiengPaul442/OchiengPaul442/README.md

 ## 🌱 What I'm Learning

-Currently, I’m expanding my skill set by diving into Oracle Cloud Infrastructure.
+Currently, I’m expanding my skill set by diving into Cloud Infrastructure.
 I’m excited about the possibilities that cloud technologies bring to the table!

 ## 👯 Collaboration